Michael-AMC/beautiful_soup/README.md

 ## My recipes in my repository for the SSI course
 - soup
 - spare ribs
-- spaghetti a la manetti
+- spaghetti a la manetti (Wageningen)
--
+- chili con carne